 The perks of using one as a traveler include accessing region-restricted websites, minimizing your risk of being hacked while using public WiFi, and preventing your bank accounts and email from being frozen.

-And while they’ve previously been thought of as ‘a nice thing to have’, now, in 2020, it’s more important than ever to have a VPN.
+And while they’ve previously been thought of as ‘a nice thing to have’, now it’s more important than ever to have a VPN.

 Reason #1: Don’t Get Hacked

-The simple fact is, that if you’re traveling without a VPN in 2020, and connecting to public WiFi, your privacy is at risk, and there’s a very good chance you could be hacked.
+The simple fact is, that if you’re traveling without a VPN and connecting to public WiFi, your privacy is at risk, and there’s a very good chance you could be hacked.